What are microgrids and why are they important for improving urban resilience?

 My list

-Local energy production and distribution grids are becoming widespread as families, groups of residents or entire town councils choose to create their own power generation, distribution and consumption grids, often with the aim of creating a neighborhood or community or being more sustainable.
+Local energy production and distribution grids, also known as microgrids, are becoming widespread as families, groups of residents or entire town councils choose to create their own power generation, distribution and consumption grids, often with the aim of creating a neighborhood or community or being more sustainable.

 This breakthrough, which returns energy sovereignty to citizens and fosters generation near the consumption source, while taking away power from energy companies, is not without risks.
 Governance and agreements, deployment costs or numerous technological problems are just some of the challenges that have to be addressed.